jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 If both endpoints follow this method, they may each start their DH calculations as soon as they receive the Hello message, and there will be no need for either endpoint to discard their DH calculation if the other endpoint becomes the initiator.

-##### KEM Mode only
+##### KEM Mode Only

-In KEM mode the optimization used in DH Mode cannot apply: the party ending being responder cannot reuse any computation made during the generation of the public key needed to produce a Commit message.
-There is then no need to provide a method allowing both sides to select a key exchange algorithm before the Commit message is sent.
 The initiator simply selects any key agreement from the algorithms in common.

-##### DH and KEM mixed in Hello message Key Agreement list
+##### DH and KEM Mixed in Hello Message Key Agreement List

 When both KEM and DH algorithms end up in the common ordered algo lists.

-* if Alice's and Bob's intersecting list first algorithm is a KEM, the KEM Mode only selection applies.
+* If Alice's and Bob's intersecting list first algorithm is a KEM, the KEM Mode only selection applies.
-* if Alice's and Bob's intersecting list first algorithm is a DH, KEM algos are dropped from the lists and the DH Mode only selection applies.
+* If Alice's and Bob's intersecting list first algorithm is a DH, KEM algos are dropped from the lists and the DH Mode only selection applies.
-* if one is DH and the other is KEM, the DH algorithm is selected.
+* If one is DH and the other is KEM, the DH algorithm is selected.

 Example:

-* Alice's full list: X25519, Kyber512, X448
+* Alice's full list: X25519, X25519+Kyber512, X448
-* Bob's full list: Kyber512, X25519
+* Bob's full list: X25519+Kyber512, X25519
-* Alice's intersecting list: X25519, Kyber512
+* Alice's intersecting list: X25519, X25519+Kyber512
-* Bob's intersecting list: Kyber512, X25519
+* Bob's intersecting list: X25519+Kyber512, X25519
-* Alice's first choice is a DH algorithn (X25519), and Bob's first choice is KEM algorithm (Kyber512).
+* Alice's first choice is a DH algorithn (X25519), and Bob's first choice is KEM algorithm (X25519+Kyber512).
 * Thus, both parties choose X25519.

 Example:

-* Alice's full list: X448, X25519, Kyber512, DH3k
+* Alice's full list: X448, X25519, X25519+Kyber512, DH3k
-* Bob's full list: DH3k, Kyber512, X25519
+* Bob's full list: DH3k, X25519+Kyber512, X25519
-* Alice's intersecting list: X25519, Kyber512, DH3k
+* Alice's intersecting list: X25519, X25519+Kyber512, DH3k
-* Bob's intersecting list: DH3k, Kyber512, X25519
+* Bob's intersecting list: DH3k, X25519+Kyber512, X25519
-* Alice's first choice is a DH algorithn (X25519), and Bob's first choice is DH algorithm (DH3k): drop Kyber512 from the intersecting lists.
+* Alice's first choice is a DH algorithn (X25519), and Bob's first choice is DH algorithm (DH3k): drop X25519+Kyber512 from the intersecting lists.
 * Thus, both parties choose X25519 because it is faster than DH3k.

 Example:

-* Alice's full list: Kyber1024, Kyber512, X448, X25519
+* Alice's full list: X448+Kyber1024, X25519+Kyber512, X448, X25519
-* Bob's full list: Kyber512, Kyber1024, X25519
+* Bob's full list: X25519+Kyber512, X448+Kyber1024, X25519
-* Alice's intersecting list: Kyber1024, Kyber512, X25519
+* Alice's intersecting list: X448+Kyber1024, X25519+Kyber512, X25519
-* Bob's intersecting list: Kyber512, kyber1024, X25519
+* Bob's intersecting list: X25519+Kyber512, X448+kyber1024, X25519
-* Alice's first choice is a KEM algorithn (Kyber1024), and Bob's first choice is KEM algorithm (Kyber512).
+* Alice's first choice is a KEM algorithn (X448+Kyber1024), and Bob's first choice is KEM algorithm (X25519+Kyber512).
-* The initiator choose Kyber1024 or Kyber512.
+* The initiator chooses X448+Kyber1024 because it provides a higher security level

-#### Other algorithms
+#### Other Algorithms

 For the rest of the algorithm choices, it is simply whatever the initiator selects from the algorithms in common.
 Note that the DH or KEM key size influences the Hash Type and the size of the symmetric cipher key, as explained in {{keyAgreementTypeBlock}}.